ArnoldDP/OStim-Community-Modlist/README.md

 ### News!

-The Great Simonrim update is now live!
-Along with this, there is the addition of a Community Shaders profile and the amazing new OStim Standalone.
+~~The Great Simonrim update is now live!
+Along with this, there is the addition of a Community Shaders profile and the amazing new OStim Standalone.~~

-I promise the next update will not require a clean save.
-I am planning on adding some ReShade presets to go along with Community Shaders, and a few bug fixes.
+~~I promise the next update will not require a clean save.
+I am planning on adding some ReShade presets to go along with Community Shaders, and a few bug fixes.~~

+Recompiling, (un)fortunately I have to swap out Realm of Lorkhan with Alternate Perspective due to a consistent and recreatable crash.
+My appologies.

 I also now have a Discord for updates, feedback, and support.
 Feel free to join!
 [OCM Support discord](https://discord.gg/MgDsHfmCEF)